Elder Abuse Attorneys Los Angeles & Orange County

 What is Elder Abuse and Elder Abuse Reporting?

-Sadly, every year hundreds of thousands of elderly people, beloved parents and grandparents are abused, mistreated and neglected.
-Seniors too frail or in a vulnerable psychiatric state can’t speak up.
-Other times, families aren’t sure what the signs are.
-Shocking as this may sound;
+Sadly, every year hundreds of thousands of elderly people, beloved parents and grandparents are abused, mistreated, and neglected.

-Elder abuse is acting with intent to harm.
-A caregiver knows they are putting someone’s life at risk.
-All 50 states have some kind of elder abuse law in place.
-However, navigating the legal terrain is often challenging.
+All 50 states have elder abuse laws in place – however, navigating the legal terrain is often challenging.

 Below is a list of common types of elder abuse.
-We know this is difficult to read because it seems unfathomable.
+This may be difficult to read because it seems unfathomable.
 Unfortunately, it’s a horrifying reality.
-The best thing you can do is arm yourself with knowledge, tools and resources to make sure you provide the best care for yourself or your loved one.
+The best thing you can do is arm yourself with knowledge, tools, and resources to ensure you provide the best care for yourself and/or your loved ones.

-- Health Risk Neglect: For example, if you or your loved one is suffering from malnutrition, dehydration, chronic bladder or kidney infections, or bed sores, also known as pressure ulcers, your caregiver is not taking proper care of your health needs.
+- Health Risk Neglect: For example, if you or your loved one is suffering from malnutrition, dehydration, chronic bladder infections, kidney infections, or bed sores (also known as pressure ulcers and pressure injuries), your caregiver is not taking proper care of your health needs.